-A certified exclusionary clause is a provision of a retail shop lease in respect of which a certificate has been signed by the Commissioner.
+A certified exclusionary clause is a provision of a retail shop lease in respect of which a certificate has been signed by the Commission.
 A certificate is required if a shorter term is agreed by the parties.

-The lease won’t include a ‘certified exclusionary clause’ until the clause in question has been certified by the Commissioner.
+The lease won’t include a ‘certified exclusionary clause’ until the clause in question has been certified by the Commission.
 What the lease will include is a clause providing for an initial term of less than 5 years.

 A fee will apply for the issue of a certificate.